misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 In Python, they cut out the middle man, and the indentation is part of the syntax.
 If you want a block of code to be inside another block of code, you end the line with a colon, and then everything under it gets indented, like such:

 {% highlight python %}
-def f(x):
+def f(x): # example function
     return x+2
 {% endhighlight %}

 {% highlight python %}
 if x>2:
-    print("x is greater than two")
+    print("x is greater than two") print("this will always print out")
 {% endhighlight %}

+Once the indent level is decreased, Python knows that the block of code is over.
 By using indentation instead of curly braces, I think the code is a lot easier to read, and it makes sure nobody annoyingly puts all their code on one line.

-## Methods vs Function-works-on-different-types
+## Methods vs Functions

 In Java, you learned about methods - pieces of code that take in inputs, and return some output.
 The thing about these methods were that they had to be inside of a class - even if they had no need to be part of a specific object.
 This lead to the annoying problem of having to make a class just to write your simple method.